panicinc/CodaPluginKit/Cocoa Plug-ins/SwiftSidebar/README.md

 "cp" works around the problem.*

 ## License Terms
-&copy;2015 by William J. Heaton, LLC &mdash; All Rights Reserved.
+&copy;2015 by William J. Heaton &mdash; All Rights Reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: